-After the Learn stage (onsite training), all MI teams will receive ongoing coaching to help support uptake of the practice.
+After the Learn stage (virtual training), all MI teams will receive ongoing coaching to help support uptake of the practice.
 Team members will:

 - Participate in four 1-hour group coaching sessions with the trainer on the following dates (dates listed below).

-- Participate regularly in the online discussion forum.
+- Participate weekly in the online discussion forum.

 - Create and participate in a bimonthly Motivational Interviewing learning community with your team members, convened and led by the team leader.

-NNEDLearn teams are expected to pursue efforts to initiate and sustain Motivational Interviewing adherent practice and to demonstrate outcome and impact as reflected in the functioning of their team, the outcomes of their practice, and their program outcomes.
+NNEDLearn teams are expected to pursue efforts to initiate and sustain Motivational Interviewing adherent practice and to demonstrate outcome and impact as reflected in the functioning of their team, the outcomes of their practice, and their team service outcomes.
 Teams will have the opportunity to:

-- Work with the team leader to collect outcome data, including average engagement and retention rates for both the program and the team members.
+- Work with the team leader on plans for collecting outcome data, including average engagement and retention rates for the team as a whole and the individual team members.